athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Agents of Edgewatch/Living Mural.md

     desc: "`pf2:2`  The subjects depicted within the living mural all reach out at once to attack.
 The living mural makes a fist Strike against each target within range.\n\nThese attacks count toward the living mural's multiple attack penalty, but this penalty doesn't increase until after all of the attacks are made."

   - name: "Paint the Masses"
-    desc: "`pf2:2`  The living mural expels a 15-foot cone of paint.\n\nCreatures in the area must succeed at a DC 41 Reflex check save or be [[Conditions/Blinded|Blinded]] for 1 round.\n\nThe living mural can't use Paint the Masses again for 1d4 rounds."
+    desc: "`pf2:2`  The living mural expels a @Template[cone|distance:15] of paint.\n\nCreatures in the area must succeed at a DC 41 Reflex check save or be [[Conditions/Blinded|Blinded]] for 1 round.\n\nThe living mural can't use Paint the Masses again for 1d4 rounds."

   - name: "Splash of Color"
     desc: "  When the living mural hits with a splatter attack, the target is also [[Conditions/Blinded|Blinded]] for 1 round."